Visa policy of Taiwan: Mainland Chinese travellers

+From 28 March 2017, citizens of mainland China are able to apply for the Exit and Entry Permit online if they are residing in a third country.

+e-Visa

-Since 12 January 2016, the Ministry of Foreign Affairs of ROC started to implement the eVisa Program.
-Citizens of the following countries can apply for a single-entry eVisa to visit Taiwan for less than 30 days.
+Since 12 January 2016, the Ministry of Foreign Affairs of ROC started to implement the e-Visa Program.
+Citizens of the following countries can apply for a single-entry e-Visa to visit Taiwan for less than 30 days.
 The fee for each application is NT$1,632.
-On 7 October 2016, the Ministry of Foreign Affairs of ROC further expanded the list of countries eligible to apply for eVisa.
+On 7 October 2016, the Ministry of Foreign Affairs of ROC further expanded the list of countries eligible to apply for an e-Visa.